-The degree is designed to be 93 credit hours completed in seven semesters plus one full summer session (based on full-time enrollment).
+The degree is designed to be 85 credit hours completed in seven semesters plus one full summer session (based on full-time enrollment).

-Students are required to complete 48 hours toward the Master of Divinity Degree.
+Students are required to complete 42 hours toward the Master of Divinity Degree, 15 hours toward the MA in Sustainability degree, and 28 shared hours.